 The purpose of our research is to generate new evidence, knowledge and insights concerning the relationships between education, poverty and inequality and concerning ‘what works’ in education policy with regard to improving learning outcomes and life-chances.

 New Young Lives Working Papers following the conference on inequalities in children's outcomes in developing countries hosted by Young Lives in July 2013.
-Four of them directly relate to education: "Heterogenous Effects of Preschool on Child Health Outcomes: Evidence from India", by Priya Rampal; "How Girls fall Behind on Cognitive Performance: Quantile Decomposition Evidence From Andhra Pradesh, India", by Dipanwita Sarkar and Jayanta Sarkar; "Aspiration failre: A Poverty Trap for Indigenous Children in Peru?" by Laure Pasquier-Doumer and Fiorella Risso Brandon; and, finally, "The Effect of Lenghtening the School Day on Children's Achievement in Ethiopia", by Kate Orkin.
+Four relate to education: "Heterogenous Effects of Preschool on Child Health Outcomes: Evidence from India", by Priya Rampal; "How Girls fall Behind on Cognitive Performance: Quantile Decomposition Evidence From Andhra Pradesh, India", by Dipanwita Sarkar and Jayanta Sarkar; "Aspiration failre: A Poverty Trap for Indigenous Children in Peru?" by Laure Pasquier-Doumer and Fiorella Risso Brandon; and, finally, "The Effect of Lenghtening the School Day on Children's Achievement in Ethiopia", by Kate Orkin.

 New Young Lives Working Paper: Policy and Practice on Language of Instruction in Ethiopian Schools: Findings from the Young Lives School Survey by Daniel Vujich.
 This paper uses qualitative and quantitative data from the 2010 Young Lives school survey to examine the arguments around language of instruction in the Ethiopian context.